Inventory counts (also known as stocktakes in some countries) help you to keep track of your inventory.

-During an inventory count, each item in your store.
-When the inventory count is submitted, your store's inventory records are updated, and you get a report of unexpected variances in your inventory levels, including cost figures.
+During an inventory count, each item in your store is counted and recorded.
+When the inventory count is submitted, your store's inventory records are updated.
+A report is generated for any unexpected variances in your inventory levels, including cost figures.

 Inventory counts help you to keep on top of your inventory movements and identify any discrepancies faster to ensure stock levels are accurate.

 - At the end of your financial year (your accountant may also recommend a mid-financial-year inventory count)

 - Before selling your business

 You can also do counts at other times.
 Depending on the type of count, these can be done during operating hours or may require you to close the store for a period of time in order to complete the count.

 See the below types of inventory counts drop-down to determine which is best for your business.